Super Post on Destinations in Maryland

 The Salisbury Zoo

 This is a cute little zoo with plenty of shade.
-Not a ton of animals, but considering it’s free, it’s still a really nice zoo, and it also has a super nice playground with a sandy toddler area.
+It is not a huge zoo, but it is a really nice one, and it also has a super nice playground with a sandy toddler area.
 Admission is free, though donations are appreciated.

 Elk Neck State Park